LUVCELEBS

 On October 9, 2023, Rodrigo performed songs from Guts in an exclusive concert in partnership with American Express at Los Angeles Theater at Ace Hotel, all proceeds from ticket sales went to her Fund 4 Good nonprofit organization.[77]
 On October 18, 2023, Rodrigo announced that the four secret tracks released on limited vinyl editions of Guts would be released as a limited vinyl-exclusive EP to commemorate Record Store Day (RSD) Black Friday.[78]
 The EP Guts: The Secret Tracks ranked as one of the top sellers during Record Store Day.[79]
 On November 3, Rodrigo released the song "Can't Catch Me Now" for The Hunger Games: The Ballad of Songbirds & Snakes.[80]
 The song won the Hollywood Music in Media Award for Best Original Song in a Sci-Fi, Fantasy or Horror Film at the 2023 ceremony.[81]
 Rodrigo began dating British actor Louis Partridge in December 2023.[82]

-To support Guts, Rodrigo embarked on her second headlining tour, the Guts World Tour, which will run from February to October 2024 in North America, Europe, Asia and Oceania.[83][84]
+To support Guts, Rodrigo embarked on her second headlining tour, the Guts World Tour, which ran from February to October 2024 in North America, Europe, Asia and Oceania.[83][84]
 On March 20, 2024, Rodrigo announced that she would release a deluxe version of Guts with five additional songs, including the four secret tracks from the vinyl variants.
 She released Guts (Spilled) on March 22, 2024.[85]
 On April 13, 2024, Rodrigo made a special guest appearance at No Doubt's Coachella show, where she performed the band's 2000 single "Bathwater" alongside them.[86]

 Artistry